deirdresm/Spherical/README.md

 ## ToDo

+(Not in any particular order)

 1. ~~Add per-maker animations~~ Done as of 0.3.
+2. Add the maker title.
-2. Fix the cruft marked in the code
+3. Fix the cruft marked in the code
-3. Incorporate Ensembles.
+4. Incorporate Ensembles.
-4. Pull in the unit and UI tests, which may involve refactoring to make some things more testable.
+5. Pull in the unit and UI tests, which may involve refactoring to make some things more testable.
 Slow on this because there are precious few good examples of tests online with projects using similar features, so learning this the hard way.
-5. Add a macOS target, and maybe also tvOS (this really requires more than watchOS can give, I believe).
+6. Add a macOS target, and maybe also tvOS (this really requires more than watchOS can give, I believe).

 ## External dependencies